zapproject/pythia/README.md

 ### Running Multiple Miners
 **This setup will allow you to run multiple miners on a single host address.**

 The Zap oracle network enables users to have a single data server provide data for multiple miner clients.
+This option is currently only available for Linux, OSx, and Windows with WSL2 users.
 **Clients in this case refers to your Command Window or Terminal.**

 Here is an idea of how your setup can look like with this option: